Each new tutor registered with Chelmsford Tutors is checked in the following manner:

 If you decide you want to cancel all tutoring arrangements or want to change the frequency, the parent (not the student) informs the tutor.

 Each tutor is independent and can set his/her own fees.
-The client pays the tutor directly.
 Currently tuition charges generally fall within the following fee scale.

 AS/A Level £30 to £45 per hour